Skip to content

 HEIGHT#

-An integer representing the height of the current block is to be validated by miners.
-The number can be accessed using HEIGHT
+An integer representing the height of the block currently being validated by miners.
+This value can be accessed using HEIGHT.

 SELF#

-represents the current eUTxO input box which holds the ErgoScript contract.
-The SELF box is of type Box
+SELF represents the current eUTXO input box which holds the ErgoScript contract.
+The SELF box is of type Box, containing information relevant to the specified eUTXO, such as:

 INPUTS#